Central Methodist Church, Cape Town: History and activism

+Central Methodist Church betrayal and resistance campaign.

 Architecture

 The church at the turn of the 20th century.

 The church is the second oldest building on Greenmarket Square after the Old Town House located opposite it.
 Construction started in 1876 and completed on 12 November 1879 at a cost of £17,700.
 The architect was Charles Freeman and the building contractor was Thomas Inglesby.

 Representing high-Victorian Gothic Revival architecture, the basilica-type church features a distinctive lean-to roof and a tower with a spire.
 It is a listed heritage building with the SAHRA identifier of 9/2/018/0125.